Interview: Jeanne Cooper Talks the Y&R Transition and Katherine’s Story

 “I think we’re going to bring many of the core people back, which the audience has wanted.”

-In the first Y&R interview with Jeanne Cooper, she discussed her best-selling memoirs, “Not Young, Still Restless.”
-In Part II, we switch gears and chat about the transition at Y&R dish on the storylines a little, and take a look at what the future may hold for Katherine Chancellor.
+In part 1 of Y&R’s interview with Jeanne Cooper, she discussed with Soaps.com, her best-selling memoirs, “Not Young, Still Restless.”
+In Part II, we switch gears and chat about the transition at Young and the Restless dish on the storylines a little, and take a look at what the future may hold for Katherine Chancellor.

-Soaps.com: Was there ever a time during your time on Y&R when you considered leaving either because you weren’t happy, or because you wanted to try something different career-wise?
+Soaps.com: Was there ever a time during your time on Young and the Restless when you considered leaving either because you weren’t happy, or because you wanted to try something different career-wise?

 Cooper: I think the only time that really happened was with Doug Marland, who I talk about in the book.
 I was becoming very unhappy with certain situations at that time, and because I always wanted stage; that’s my basic training.
 So if he created the role for me [on As The World Turns] as he was going to do, that would have placed me in New York where I could follow my first love, the stage.
 Doug had the heart attack and died three days later, and because of his situation, it placed me in mind of being responsible for raising three children.